LeonarddeR/rdAccess/readme.md

 * Multiple active client sessions at the same time
 * Remote desktop instantly available after NVDA start
 * Ability to control specific synthesizer and braille display settings without leaving the remote session
+* Ability to use speech and braille from the user session when accessing secure desktops

 ## Getting started